AIMS v. Garland: A Disappointment for Psilocybin Advocates, but Progressive Policy May Still be on the Horizon

 To contrast its decision with prior cases, the Court gave examples of responses and documents that were ultimately deemed final.
 First, in Hemp Indus.
 Ass’n v.
 DEA, 333 F.3d 1082, 1085 (9th Cir.
 2003), the DEA published a rule that banned the sale of certain products containing hemp products in the Federal Register.
 The Court deemed that rule final because it imposed obligations and sanctions in the event of violation.
 Similarly, in John Doe, Inc. v.
 DEA, 484 F.3d 561, 566 (D.C.
 Cir.
 2007), the D.C.
 Circuit found that it had jurisdiction under § 877 to review the DEA’s denial of a permit application.
 The Court deemed the decision final because the DEA affirmatively denied the permit application, thus marking the culmination of its decision-making process and establishing legal consequences by expressly prohibiting action without a permit.

 Although the Ninth Circuit’s opinion is disappointing for RTT advocates and psychedelics proponents, remember that the Court dismissed the case on a relative technicality, rather than the merits.
 This case had strong support across the country—last spring, a bipartisan group of attorneys general from eight states and the District of Columbia, along with the ACLU, and both the Cato and Goldwater institutes submitted amicus briefs supporting Petitioners and noting psilocybin’s therapeutic properties.
 A coalition of end-of-life caretakers and a group of law professors and bioethicists also submitted briefs supporting Petitioners’ case.
 Further, just last month, a bipartisan group of Congress members sent a letter urging the DEA to give terminally ill patients access to psilocybin.
-In conclusion, despite the Court’s decision in this case, it is our opinion that the advocates bringing this case are tireless and committed, and are likely even now digesting this decision and preparing to redouble their efforts in order to obtain a decision on the merits on this important issue.
-We heartily applaud their efforts and wish them success.
+In conclusion, despite the Court’s decision in this case, it is our opinion that the advocates bringing this case are tireless and committed and are likely even now digesting this decision and preparing to redouble their efforts in order to obtain a decision on the merits on this important issue.